 After you have agreed on the plan, it is time to take action.
 At this stage, you will apply everything that has been considered during the previous stage.

 Be aware that unpredicted problems may occur at this phase.
-This is why in a perfect situation, you may first try to incorporate your plan on a small scale and in a controlled environment.
+This is why, in a perfect situation, you may first try to incorporate your plan on a small scale and in a controlled environment.

 Standardization is something that will definitely help your team apply the plan smoothly.
 Make sure that everybody knows their roles and responsibilities.

 This is probably the most important stage of the PDCA cycle.
-If you want to clarify your plan, avoid recurring mistakes and apply continuous improvement successfully, you need to pay enough attention to the CHECK phase.
+If you want to clarify your plan, avoid recurring mistakes, and apply continuous improvement successfully, you need to pay enough attention to the CHECK phase.

 Here, you need to audit your plan’s execution and see if your initial plan actually worked.
-Moreover, your team will be able to identify problematic parts of the current process and eliminate them in future.
-If something went wrong during the process you need to analyze it and find the root cause of the problems.
+Moreover, your team will be able to identify problematic parts of the current process and eliminate them in the future.
+If something went wrong during the process, you need to analyze it and find the root cause of the problems.

 If everything seems perfect and your team managed to achieve the original goals, then you can proceed and apply your initial plan.

 It can be appropriate to adopt the whole plan if objectives are met.
 Respectively, your PDCA model will become the new standard baseline.
 However, every time you repeat a standardized plan, remind your team to go through all steps again and try to improve carefully.

 The PDCA cycle is a simple but powerful framework for fixing issues on any level of your organization.
 It can be part of a bigger planning process, such as Hoshin Kanri.

 The repetitive approach helps your team find and test solutions and improve them through a waste-reducing cycle.